Greenscreener/gci2018-kde-cpp-tut/README.md

 I do web development as a hobby and I'm really happy with PHPStorm/WebStorm, so I decided to use CLion.

 Oh!
 The download has finished, let's get to work!

+#### Update
+Sooo.
+According to the internet, there isn't a good way to use CLion with Qt (and I don't have enough time to do it properly), so I will use QtCreator which has been installed with the patterns-kde-devel_qt5 pattern anyway.